-America’s premier Online Banking service incorporates industry-leading safety features that give you greater security and peace of mind as you manage your money.
-Taking some common-sense steps to protect yourself adds an extra layer of protection to your online experience.
+Bank of America's premier Online Banking service incorporates industry-leading safety features that give you greater security and peace of mind as you manage your money.
+Taking some common-sense steps to help protect yourself adds an extra layer of protection to your online experience.

 Online Banking security guarantee

-We're committed to making Online Banking safe and secure.
-Our Online Banking Security Guarantee covers the security of your Bank of America accounts, the security of your information and the time processing of your payments.Footnote 1
+We're committed to making Online Banking secure and protected.
+Our Online Banking Security Guarantee helps provide protection against fraudulent Online Banking transactions, secures your financial information and covers the timely processing of your payments.Footnote 1

 Industry-leading safety features

-Our award-winning internet banking security features like the SiteKey® image and the SafePass® feature provide peace of mind as they help protect you every click of the way.
+Our award-winning security features like SafePass® provide peace of mind as they help protect you every step of the way.

-Bank of America uses encryption technology, such as Secure Socket Layer (SSL), on its website to transmit information between you and the bank.
-This protects data in 3 key ways:
+Bank of America uses encryption technology, such as Transport Layer Security (TLS), on its website to transmit information between you and the bank.
+This helps protect data in 3 key ways:

 - Authentication ensures that you are communicating with us and prevents another computer from impersonating Bank of America